fcharte/ScalaSnippetsLibrary/UseJavaLibraries/UseMulanMeasures.md

-How to use MULAN measures classess
+How to use MULAN measures classes
 ==============================
 [MULAN](http://mulan.sourceforge.net/) is a Java library for machine learning with multilabel datasets.
 This snippet shows how to use the MULAN classess aimed to evaluate classification performance.
 The [UseMulan.scala](https://github.com/fcharte/ScalaSnippetsLibrary/blob/master/UseJavaLibraries/UseMULAN.scala) snippet shows how to work with MULAN.